-The study area is located at the Tutuka Power Station, approximately 30 km to the northeast of the town of Standerton in Mpumalanga province (Fig. 1).
-For more information, please see the Technical Summary presented above.
+The study area is an irregular shaped section of land, consisting of Portion 8 of the farm Bochsmanskop 154IS, located to the south of Hendrina Power Station (Fig. 1 & 2).
+For more information, please see the Technical summary presented above (p. iii).

-The geology of the study area is made up of arenite, with dolorite occurring to the west.
-The original vegetation is classified as Moist Clay Highveld Grassland (Acocks 1975), but has been changed due to development activities on the site.
-The topography can be described as slightly undulating plains.
-No hills, outcrops, rock shelters or rivers that usually drew people to settle in an area occur on or near the study area.
+The geology is made up of arenite, overlain with sand.
+The original vegetation is classified as Moist Sandy Highveld Grassland.
+The topography is described as moderately undulating plains and pans.
+No rivers, hills or outcrops that usually drew people to settle in its vicinity occur in the study area.